alsliahona/gcode-optimizer/README.md

 ![Alt text](https://raw.githubusercontent.com/alsliahona/gcode-optimizer/master/images/SideBySideComparison.PNG "Side-by-Side")

 Here is an image of the Shapeoko 2 burning the image from the gcode that was optimized.
-The laser is a 2 watt 445nm laser in an aluminum heatsink attached to the opposite side of spindle.
+The laser is a 2 watt 445nm laser in an custom machined aluminum heatsink attached to the opposite side the of spindle just under the X-axis motor.
 It is fixed-focused based so that Z motion is not relavent and focus is set prior to starting the operation.

 ![Alt text](https://raw.githubusercontent.com/alsliahona/gcode-optimizer/master/images/LaserBurning.JPG "Burning")